25 The Great Gatsby Love Quotes With Page Numbers

 This idealized version of love contrasts with the harsh realities of relationships, as seen in the characters’ dysfunctional relationships.

 Overall, The Great Gatsby portrays love as a complex and often painful experience, with characters experiencing unrequited love, conflicting feelings, and the harsh realities of relationships.
-These quotes from the book highlight the intensity and complexity of the love theme throughout the novel.
+These quotes highlight the intensity and complexity of the love theme throughout the novel.

 The Great Gatsby Love Quotes With Page Numbers